jmursuadev/react-querybuilder/README.md

 docker compose up -d
 ```

+Your app should be working now

+## Access Database using pgAdmin

+### Follow the steps below:

 - Access the pgAdmin browser: http://localhost:5050/browser/
 - You can log in using this credentials:
 ```Username: admin@email.com```